 *These statistics are optional.
 Not every brand will ask for these.

 It’s really important to list the services that you offer.
 Not only are you letting brands know that you’re interested in working with them, you’re giving them new ideas on how you can help them.
-Tell them what you specialize in, like product reviews, advertising, or social media promotions.
+To give yourself a greater footing it is important that you have as many followers as possible in order to present yourself in the best possible light.
+Using kenji might be of great use to your business when it comes to Instagram.
+Moreover, tell them what you specialize in, like product reviews, advertising, or social media promotions.
 Think about what you do and how you can help them.
 This is also a great section to add your social media pricing.

 With those 4 sections, your media kit should be perfect.
 You want your media kit to include everything that a brand might ask about.
 A successful media kit is one that leaves a brand with only one question: When can we start working together?